 Things to look out for...

-Carbon Fibre legs provide the best weight/stability ratio, shaving on average a third off the weight yet with even greater rigidity, but they're at least double the price of comparable aluminium legs.
-Still, if you're going to be carrying your tripod a lot it may be worth the investment.
+Carbon Fibre legs provide the best weight/stability ratio, shaving on average a third off the weight yet with even greater rigidity, but they are more expensive than comparable aluminium legs, varying from 20% more to twice the price, depending on the quality of the carbon.
+Still, if you're going to be carrying your tripod a lot it is worth the investment.

-Most tripods feature telescopic leg sections that extend into either three or four sections.
-Three sections means there's less locking and unlocking of each leg to be done, but with four sections the tripod can collapse to a smaller size, making it easier to carry, and to pack into a suitcase for travelling.
+Most tripods feature telescopic leg sections that extend into either three, four or five sections.
+Three sections means there's less locking and unlocking of each leg to be done, but with four or five sections the tripod can collapse to a smaller size, making it easier to carry, and to pack into a suitcase for travelling.
+Each 'joint' is a potential weak point but, with a quality tripod, this is minimal these days.

 Leg Angle Adjustments